kyoheiu/felix/README.md

 ### Fixed

-- Attempting to preview a symbolic link to a directory could cause a panic.
+- Attempting to preview a symbolic link to a directory caused a panic.
 It has been fixed and the preview will now show the contents of the linked directory.

 ## v1.3.0 (2022-10-18)